ncpa0cpl/react-quarks/README.md

     actions: {
       async updateWithNewData() {
         try {
-          // We request new data, for example from the cloud const result = await fetchNewData();
+          // We request new data from the server const result = await fetchNewData();
           // Request was successful, update the state with the result return result;